Hubro/clipface/README.md

 - Optional authentication to protect your clips
 - "Copy public link" for copying clip links that circumvents user authentication for a single clip
-- Implements OpenGraph metadata so videos are automatically embedded in Facebook posts, Discord messages etc.
+- Uses OpenGraph metadata so videos are automatically embedded in Facebook posts, Discord messages etc.

 ![Watch page](screenshots/watch-page.png)